henkelmax/simple-voice-chat/macos/readme.md

 There is also a [standalone version](https://github.com/henkelmax/simple-voice-chat/files/7926761/simple-voice-chat-macos-workaround.zip) of the workaround.
 This works exactly like the one that's built into the mod.
 Use this if the GUI does not show up when starting the game or your microphone is not picking up sound.
-You also need to use this version if you are using `Minecraft 1.16.5` or older.
+You also need to use this version if you are using `Minecraft 1.16.5` or older, since there is no builtin patcher in these versions.

 *Note* that you need to open the `.jar` with `Java 17`.